rollcooksville/OSM-Bike-Parking-Tagging-Guide/EditOpenStreetMap.md

 Once you're done click Save, write in a comment about what you've added and then click Upload.
 <img src='img/editOSM/osm_save_and_upload_with_comment.png'>

 Congratulations, you've enterred your first piece of bike parking into OpenStreetMap which is now available to everyone else in the world.
+These edits will become part of the Mississauga Bike Parking Map within 12 hours.